Skateboarding & The Olympics

 • Even with the media stereotypes and broadcast challenges, we’ve seen how these platforms, including the Olympic Games Tokyo, can elevate awareness and foster appreciation for this sport, including its strong ties to middle-class values and the vibrant skateboard culture.

-• Let’s remember the professional skaters whose impact we’ll explore next – they truly brought street surfing into the limelight, along with the influential skate brands and the dynamic skate scene that have shaped its evolution.
-Through TV shows, movies, and social media, they captivated and inspired us with thrilling flips and gravity-defying stunts.
+• Let’s remember the professional athletes whose impact we’ll explore next – athletes truly brought street surfing into the limelight, along with the influential brands and the dynamic scene that have shaped its evolution.
+Through a specific schedule, TV shows, movies, and social media, they captivated and inspired us with thrilling flips and gravity-defying stunts.

-• Legendary skaters like Tony Hawk elevated street surfing from a hobby to a lifestyle.
+• Legendary people like Tony Hawk elevated street surfing from a hobby to a lifestyle.
 Skateboard culture is an ever-evolving community that unites skaters from all backgrounds.

-• There is also the physical act of skateboarding itself, which involves mastering tricks and jumps that showcase the rider’s skill and agility.
-Lastly, there is the business side of street surfing, which includes sponsorships, competitions, and endorsements.
+• There is also the physical act of skateboarding itself, which involves mastering tricks and jumps that showcase the skate rider’s skill and agility.
+Lastly, there is the business side of street surfing, which includes main sponsorships, medal competitions (winning gold silver, and bronze), and endorsements.

 Impact Of Professional Skaters